 meet the organization

-For a seamless three day event, the RSFAS depends on the strength of its partnership with the Rittenhouse Square neighborhood.
+To produce a seamless three day event, the RSFAA depends on the strength of its partnership with the Rittenhouse Square neighborhood.
 Steve has nurtured this alliance during his 23 years of work on the board, evidenced by the community support the show continues to enjoy.
-A combined 15 years of experience as Marketing Director and Board Chairman prior to becoming Executive Director `has helped Steve gain an intimate knowledge of the show’s framework and a deep appreciation for its idiosyncrasies.
-Never one to direct solely from behind the scenes, Steve also makes himself available throughout the RSFAS to welcome visitors and address questions or concerns.
+A combined 15 years of experience as Marketing Director and Board Chairman, prior to becoming Executive Director, `has helped Steve gain an intimate knowledge of the show’s framework and a deep appreciation for its idiosyncrasies.
+Never one to direct solely from behind the scenes, Steve also makes himself available throughout the show to welcome visitors and address questions or concerns.
 As you walk the perimeter of the park enjoying the artwork, make sure to stop and say hello to Steve.
 He can be found during the show, well… everywhere.
-A frequent exhibitor of his own work, travel is a key source of inspiration for his highly detailed nature and wildlife paintings.
+A frequent exhibitor of his own work, travel is a key source of inspiration for his highly detailed wildlife paintings.
 A signature member of the international Society of Animal Artists, he is the recipient of their Award of Excellence.

 Kris develops relationships with art colleges and universities across the Delaware Valley and beyond.
 She oversees the planning and detailed orchestration of the student section of our show ensuring a smooth event for all involved.
 Kris has a talent for interacting with students at all points along the way, providing the structure and information needed for success.
 The student exhibit in the center of the park is a historic and integral portion of our shows.